 Get involved with online photographers’ online communities and attend local meetups and workshops.
 This is a great way to meet potential clients and collaborators and to stay up-to-date on industry news and trends.

 05. Stay Organized and Professional

-As your photography business grows, staying organized and professional is important.
+As your photography side hustle grows, staying organized and professional is important.
 Stay on top of your bookings, deadlines, and invoices.
 You can use software programs to streamline your admin work.
 Always communicate clearly with your clients to ensure a smooth working relationship.